 - Have appropriate boosters must be completed.
 Proof of immunity must be submitted from official documentation only.
 Official medical records from your physician, the health department, or public school are acceptable.
 If official documentation is not available, the blood titers are necessary to determine immunity for Hepatitis B, Varicella (Chickenpox), Mumps, Rubella, and Rubella (Measles).
 Vaccinations may be necessary if immunity cannot be confirmed with the blood titer.
 The vaccine for Hepatitis B is highly recommended.
 If you choose not to have the vaccine, you will be required to sign a waiver form.

-- Have a negative 10-panel drug screen before
+- Have a negative 10-panel drug screen prior to admission.

 - Provide a copy of his/her health insurance card: students must be covered by student liability insurance following acceptance and throughout the program.